THE 2023 AWAKE IN THE WILD TEACHER TRAINING BASED IN NORTH AMERICA IS NOW FULL.

 The Awake in the Wild Teacher Training is for people who care deeply about the earth, who have a strong Dharma / meditation practice and who take that contemplative presence into the outdoors.
 Equally important, it is for those who feel called to take people deep into nature with a spirit of reverence and contemplation.

-This program will have four residential retreats with Mark in California, the western states or Mexico.
+This program will have four residential retreats with Mark Coleman and Lori Schwanbeck in California, the western states or Mexico.
 There will also be monthly online tutorials, personal nature-based work and a teaching practicum.

-The 2023 Awake in the Wild Teacher Training program will run from January through October 2023.
+The next North American Awake in the Wild Teacher Training program will run from October 2024 through July 2025.

 This in-depth apprenticeship training in nature-based mindful contemplative practice trains you to: